annlew/BCsupport/doc/notebooks/notebook_options.md

-# Notebooks on Tetralith
+# Notebooks connection options

 ## Working with notebooks on Tetralith

-There are three often used ways of working with python notebooks on Tetralith.
-Those are ssh tunneling, connecting with ThinLnc and connecting with VSCode.
+There are three often used ways of working with Jupyter Notebooks on Tetralith.
+Those are ssh tunneling, connecting with ThinLinc and connecting with VSCode.

-* Instuctions for settign up an ssh tunnel for notbooks can be found [here](tunneling)
+* Instuctions for settign up an ssh tunnel for notebooks in web browser can be found [here](tunneling)

 * ThinLinc is documented on NSC's web page <https://www.nsc.liu.se/support/graphics/>

-* Instructions for connecting with VSCode can be found here
+* Instructions for connecting with VSCode can be found here [here](vscode)